LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/introduction.md

   [here](conversational-cloud-applications-installing-conversational-cloud-applications.html) on how to install an Application in the Conversational Cloud.
 Please contact the LivePerson account representative to ensure you have already installed the app.
-The example payload for App Installation can be found below (Please note the `scope` value as well.
-Currently Third-Party bots itself does not enforce any specific scope.
+The example payload for App Installation can be found below (Please note, the `scope` value as well.
+Currently Third-Party Bots itself does not enforce any specific scope.
   This is expected to change in a future release)

 ```json
 {